I first sought craniosacral therapy in 2007 to recover from lingering injuries to both my cranium and my pelvis from a car accident.

 I studied both forms of craniosacral therapy with Ryan Hallford from 2013-2018.
 Ryan also taught me some of the intraoral work I use in TMJ Relief sessions.

-I also took several courses from the Upledger Institute (biomechanical), 2016-2019, and plan to take more.
+I also started taking courses from the Upledger Institute in 2016.

 In 2021, I started a long-term comprehensive training course in Biodynamics with Roger Gilchrist’s Wellness Institute in Washington, DC.